runpod/docs/docs/tutorials/introduction/containers/persist-data.md

 ---
 title: Persist data outside of containers
 sidebar_position: 2
-description: Learn to persist data outside of containers.
+description: "Learn how to persist data outside of containers by creating named volumes, mounting volumes to data directories, and accessing persisted data from multiple container runs and removals in Docker."
 ---

 In the previous step, you created a Dockerfile and executed a command.
 Now, you'll learn how to persist data outside of containers.